MujyKun/IreneBot/languages/README.md

 To keep more human-readable logging, Irene will remove `**` from the messages when logging.
 Do not surround phrases by `` as it will be negated when bolded.
 All module names (keys) should be entirely lowercase.
+When you are adding several input with the same needed keyword, you may number them. ex: `{string}, {string2}`.

 **PLEASE NOTE THAT INPUT COULD BE GENERALIZED HERE, BUT IT IS BETTER TO BE SPECIFIC.**